Hiswe/hiswe.github.io/source/_posts/08-universal-application.md

 - __mutualise all the code__ we can
 - support __authentication__
 - support __Internationalization__ (i18n)
-- be __testable__ (even if there isn't as much tests that I wanted 😨)
+- be __testable__ (even if there isn't as much tests as I wanted 😨)
 - should __work without JS__ in the browser
   - I believe in progressive enhancement
-  - while developing, this allow to make API POST request without taking care about the redux actions.
+  - while developing, this allows us to make API POST request without taking care about the redux actions.
     Those can be created in a second time.
   - I will use `browser cookie` to store the JWT.
     It's the only way to store informations on the browser without relying on Javascript.